Roommate Roundup helps workers

 Another issue is that because of the economy, a lot of the homeowners can’t afford to do three- to four-month leases, or even six-month leases, and so they are only offering 12-month leases, Harter said.

 "We also had a lot more international students that used to come through, but the ski resorts are hiring less and less international students now," Harter said.
+"I think a lot of people liked the novelty of international students."

 Because of the economy and less fewer job openings, the government has mandated that the goal is to hire more Americans, especially people who are out of work.
 And one way to do this is to offer fewer J-1 and H2B visas, said Harter.